Cold Spring Punts on New York Health Act

 If passed, the bill, first introduced in 1992, would pay for health care for all New York residents through a combination of federal funds the state receives from Medicare and Medicaid and a progressively graduated tax on income from wages and investments.

-When Cold Spring resident Jeff Mikkelson, founder of Hudson Valley Demands New York Health, addressed the Village Board in January, he asked trustees to adopt a resolution he provided, endorsing the bill which, he said, would save Cold Spring $280,000, Philipstown $800,000, the Haldane school district $1.6 million and Putnam County $21 million.
+When Cold Spring resident Jeff Mikkelson, a co-founder of Hudson Valley Demands New York Health, addressed the Village Board in January, he asked trustees to adopt a resolution he provided, endorsing the bill which, he said, would save Cold Spring $280,000 annually, Philipstown $800,000, the Haldane school district $1.6 million and Putnam County $21 million.

-The resolution passed by the Village Board on Wednesday didn’t include the potential savings and omitted other aspects included in Mikkelson’s proposed resolution.
+The resolution passed by the Village Board on March 9 didn’t include the potential savings and omitted other elements of Mikkelson’s proposed language.

 Starbuck added that the resolution doesn’t “do anything to move the New York Health Act forward.”